nmboffi/nmboffi.github.io/_pages/research.md

 ---

 # scientific computing
 We develop numerical algorithms and high-performance implementations to solve modeling problems across the sciences and engineering.
-We release our simulation software for use by the community.
+We have diverse interests throughout disparate scientific domains, and we release our simulation software for use by the scientific community.

 ## population genetics
 <div class="figure-container-vertical-right">